TweetingCynical/key-rotation-cipher/README.md

 # Key Rotation Cipher

-## A simple rotating Caeser cipher, interacting with the html elements, and collecting user inputs from a series of validated prompts
+## A rotating Vigenere cipher, interacting with the html elements, and collecting user inputs from a series of validated prompts

 ### Deployment / Code Repository